reid-moffat/reid-moffat/README.md

 * An algorithm to find the optimal card dropping strategies for cribbage
 * Improving the UI and documentation for a minesweeper solver
 * A personal website (https://reid-moffat.github.io/)
-* Optimizing code and improving documentation for an improved space invaders game
+* Optimizing code and improving documentation for previous processing projects
-* An easy to use yahtzee game

-Any suggestions for any public repo is appreciated!

 You can contact me at reid.moffat9@gmail.com